debanjanxy/debanjanxy.github.io/_pages/about.md

   - /about.html
 ---

-I am a professional data scientist currently working at Accenture Operations.
-I have graduated from the [Dept. of Computer Science & Engineering at IIT Bombay](https://www.cse.iitb.ac.in/), where I worked with Prof. [Om P. Damani](https://www.cse.iitb.ac.in/~damani/).
-I had worked in the area of computer vision, machine learning and software development.
+I am a Data Scientist at Accenture Operations, working in Data and Applied Intelligence team.
+I have graduated from the [Dept. of Computer Science & Engineering at IIT Bombay](https://www.cse.iitb.ac.in/), where I worked with Prof. [Om P. Damani](https://www.cse.iitb.ac.in/~damani/) in the area of computer vision, machine learning and software development.
 My M.Tech research project has been deployed by the PoCRA (Project on Climate Resilient Agriculture), Govt. of Maharashtra.
-I believe artificial intelligence can save the humanity.
+On a different note, I believe artificial intelligence can save the humanity.